Toodekas/ToodeBOT/README.md

 # ToodeBOT
-This is a BOT that communicates with the inspirobot artaficial intelligence and sends you a motivational quote image, that's randomly generated.
+This is a BOT that communicates with an artaficial intelligence called Inspirobot and sends you a motivational quote image, that's randomly generated.
 It does so every 15 seconds after running

 To use this, please install the fb chat API
 ```pip install fbchat```